A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 and

 We deduce from \eqref{integral_interest}, and \eqref{eq_majmin0} the following bounds,

 Hence, the following inequality holds:

-Assuming that the test function $f$ reads as in \eqref{eq:monomial}, the terms $\underline{\Ic}(t)$ and $\overline{\Ic}(t)$ for every $t \in \mathbb{R}$, involve integrals that can be read as moments of (possibly truncated) Gaussian distributions.
+When the test function $f$ reads as a monomial, as in \eqref{eq:monomial}, or as a sum of monomials, the terms $\underline{\Ic}(t)$ and $\overline{\Ic}(t)$ for every $t \in \mathbb{R}$, involve integrals that can be read as moments of (possibly truncated) Gaussian distributions.
 Such moments are well-defined, and can be computed easily, with high precision, based on recursive relations relying on the error function \texttt{erf}.
-These expressions are recalled in Appendix~\ref{app:gaussian_moments}.
+These expressions are recalled in Appendix~A.

 Still, computing the optimal bounds in \eqref{eq:bound1} requires solving two optimization problems over the set $t \in \mathbb{R}$, whose resolution may not be straightforward.
 Relying on the preliminary results established in Lemmas~\ref{lem:ass1} and~\ref{lem:ass2}, we propose in the remainder of the paper an iterative approximation strategy to refine the bounds, featuring two main ingredients: (i) a recursive and adaptive selection of a finite set of representative tangency points, and (ii) the computation of integral bounds using piecewise-Gaussian upper and lower approximations of $\pi$, delimited by the retained tangency points.